CERC-Genomic-Medicine/Regenie_nextflow/README.md

  - Complete Path to VCF/BCF (ex.[...]/* .vcf.gz ; with indexes in the same folder)
  - Bedfile of low complexity/repeat regions (instances can be fount in util file)
  - Path to executable (plink2/qctool/bgenix)
-** if there is no Family ID && using the PGEN version consider --double-id
+** if there is no Family ID && using the PGEN version consider adding --double-id to the nf files

 ## Step 2 Input file generation
 necessary tools plink version >2